Hall's Pictorial Weekly: Development

 Hall's Pictorial Weekly had its origins in the daily regional news magazine Newsbeat, which ran between 1964 and 1971.
 The programme was noted for concentrating on colourful characters and off-beat reportage, as well as occasional comedy sketches.
 According to Hall, it occurred to him one day that he would be much more the master of the situation if he simply sat at home and wrote sketches, instead of looking for stories around the country.

 Beginnings

 The first episode of Hall's Pictorial Weekly aired on 29 September 1971.
 Set in the offices of a mythical provincial newspaper in the fictional town of Ballymagash, it initially continued to cover offbeat regional news in the manner of Newsbeat, but gradually gave over more time towards comedy sketches and parodies.

 In testament to the show's popularity, the term "Ballymagash-style politics" quickly became common parlance as a shorthand way of describing the type of "parish-pump" politics which became one of its key satirical targets.

+Every programme had a featured town or village at the start and the complete set of them will be online at RTÉ Archives in 2026.